lucabrugnolini/ForecastingCombinations.jl/README.md

 ```julia
 Pkg.clone("https://github.com/lucabrugnolini/NFP.jl")
 ```
+The package requires the following packages installed: GLM, StatsBase, DataFrames, MultivariateStats, Combinatorics, Parameters, DataFramesMeta, Lazy, Plots

+This can be done via: `Pkg.add("name_of_the_package")`

 ## Note
 The package exploits all the variables contained in a balanced dataset.
 In a first step, the procedure selects the best n-variables using two different criteria (mean absolute error and root mean squared error).